 - 1. The item is no longer relevant to the mission of the Filson. - 2.
 The item is duplicated in the society's holdings by better or more significant examples. - 3.
 The item is in poor physical condition, whether through damage, deterioration, infestation or inherent vice (the quality of a material or an object to self-destruct or to be unusually difficult to maintain) and is beyond restoration to a level suitable for public display, scholarly use, or other appropriate purpose. - 4.
-The item can be replaced or preserved in another medium (e.g., microfilm, digital format, etc.)
+The item can be replaced or preserved in another medium (e.g., microfilm, digital format, etc.) - 5.
+The item is a reproduction or copy of material that is located elsewhere. - 6.
+Access to the item is restricted under federal or state law. - 7.
+The authenticity or attribution of the item is determined to be false or fraudulent. - 8.
+Another institution could more appropriately care for, display and provide access to the item, and it is the intention of the Filson to assign ownership of the item to that institution.

 The Filson must have clear ownership of items before they are deaccessioned.
 Abandoned items in the collection may be subject to Kentucky Statues (see Found in Collections).

 Items will not be discarded if such disposal will adversely affect the overall value or use of any research collection (e.g., non-Kentucky items reflecting the career of a native Kentuckian working in another jurisdiction).